sebthom/dockupdater/docs/Options.md

 **Default:** `None`
 **Example:** `-e STOP_SIGNAL=12`

 Define a stop signal to send to the container instead of SIGKILL.
 Default behavior is to use default docker stop command.
 Only for standalone container.
-Can be override with the label `docupdater.stop_signal`.
+Can be override with the label `dockupdater.stop_signal`.

 ### Wait time